alloyzeus/az-wall/mindmaps/entity.md

 ## Ownership

-Ownership is a special kind of adjunct.
+Ownership is a specialized kind of adjunct.
 It's an adjunct, generally between two instances of entity, that describes which owns which.

-TODO: make a distinction between ownership and adjunction.
+We define ownership concept for better semantic.

 ### Constraints